xiaoyushawxia/lab1-template/src/main/java/task3/Answers.md

 <br /><br />

-#### 3.2 Not all Factories must create visual objects.
-What might you use a Factory to create?
+#### 3.2 Not all Builders must construct visual objects.
+What might you use a Builder to construct?
 Why?
 Find a real-world example and explain why it is correct using it there.
-Your answer your have at least 500 words _without_ the code snippet.
+Your answer should have at least 500 words _without_ the code snippet.

 WRITE YOUR ANSWER HERE